 Note that when entering Thailand via water or land, some nationalities are only given a 15-day visa.
 Double-check your visa stamp upon receiving your passport to ensure you don’t overstay!

-Below are the ferry schedules from Telaga Harbour in Langkawi to Koh Lipe:
+Ferry Schedule from Telaga Harbour in Langkawi to Koh Lipe*

 You can reach Kuah Jetty through a 40-minute taxi ride with prices from 40 MYR ($9).
 If you’re travelling solo and don’t mind sharing a ride, you should be able to find a shared taxi in the town centre.

-You can find the ferry schedules from Kuah Jetty in Langkawi to Koh Lipe below:
+Ferry Schedule from Kuah Jetty in Langkawi to Koh Lipe*

-From October to June, Klook offers 1 or 2 trips every day for the Langkawi to Koh Lipe route.
-These depart from Kuah Jetty.
+From October to June, Klook used to offer 1 or 2 trips every day for the Langkawi to Koh Lipe route, but currently, it is not available.
 The schedule varies depending on the month that you are travelling in, but you can easily check this on their website.
-Travel time is 1.5 hours and a ticket costs 100 MYR ($24).

 Another option is Langkawi Ferry Services, which offers direct trips from November to early June.
-The price of a one-way ticket is 117 MYR ($28).
-However, they’re not available to book online, so you’ll have to check their website for ticket reservations and schedules.
+The price of a one-way ticket is 110 MYR ($26).
+However, they’re not available to book online, so you’ll have to check Langkawi Ferry Services for ticket reservations and schedules.

 Kuah Jetty, Langkawi to Koh Lipe by Ferry via Satun